Mcsiv/OpenDisplayController/README.md

 - [x] Fast upload if the flash has "chip erase" capability (Skip empty regions)
 - [x] Tonnnns of comment
 - [ ] Windows support through nvidia sdk

+If you have any question/suggestion or idea, feel free to contact me: [Discord invite link](https://discord.gg/cAWh69C)